owickstrom/service-worker-lab/README.md

    cache, even if the cache has a hit, but use the cache directly.
 This is effectively the same as [stale-while-revalidate](https://www.mnot.net/blog/2014/06/01/chrome_and_stale-while-revalidate).
+1. Try doing a race between a network request and a cached value after a timeout.
+If the network request finishes after the timeout it can still update the cache for later reads.

 ## License